ivanteoh/millionbeau/trunk/src/Core/Readme.txt

 "Price NUMERIC DEFAULT 0 NOT NULL, " +
 "Quantity INTEGER DEFAULT 0 NOT NULL, " +
 "Cost NUMERIC DEFAULT 0 NOT NULL, " +
-"DiscountPercent NUMERIC DEFAULT 0 NOT NULL, " +
+"Discount NUMERIC DEFAULT 0 NOT NULL, " +
 "TotalCost NUMERIC DEFAULT 0 NOT NULL)";

 Take note that Specification of the product is not include in the order details, that is what you want.